xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILTER**?(field\_num, criteria1, operation, criteria2)

-Field\_num    is the number of the field that you want to filter.
+Field\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the field that you want to filter.
 Fields are numbered from left to right starting with 1.

-Criteria1    is a text string specifying criteria for filtering a list, such as "\>2".
+Criteria1&nbsp;&nbsp;&nbsp;&nbsp;is a text string specifying criteria for filtering a list, such as "\>2".
 If you want to include all items in the list, omit this argument.

-Operation    is a number that specifies how you want criteria2 used with
+Operation&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies how you want criteria2 used with criteria1:
-criteria1:

 |            |                    |
 | ---------- | ------------------ |